Image Credit: Pixabay

 These mixed messages tend to leave believers confused not knowing what’s right or wrong and may result in unnecessary heartache.

-What to do: Be aware of this agenda and minimize the negative influence it has on you by being selective of what you allow into your brain.
+How to break free: Be aware of this agenda and minimize the negative influence it has on you by being selective of what you allow into your brain.

 4. Hanging around the wrong people